National Library of Scotland: Pre-20th century theatre

 The library holds various items of early modern and restoration English drama, mainly within the Bute Collection.
 Notable items that can be found here include early editions of William Shakespeare's plays, namely A Midsummer Night's Dream, The Taming of the Shrew, Hamlet, and Othello.
 The Bute Collection hosts other Elizabethan, Jacobean and Caroline dramatists as well, namely George Chapman, Thomas Dekker (including an intact copy of the Converted Curtezan of 1604), John Lyly, Philip Massinger, Thomas Middleton, and John Webster.

 18th century items

-Although Scotland's first public theatre didn't open until 1736, plays were performed at alternative venues like schools, courts, and local festivals.
+Although Scotland's first public theatre did not open until 1736, plays were performed at alternative venues like schools, courts, and local festivals.
 The collections at the National Library of Scotland include early editions several Scottish plays, printed before 1736, that would have been performed like this.

 Also held at the NLS are a small number of early editions of The Gentle Shepherd (1725) by Scottish poet Allan Ramsay which was turned into a ballad opera and became a favourite of the Scottish stage.